wilsonism/geo109/mapping-1/mapping-1-instructions.md

 ## Grading.

-The assignment is worth 25 points, based on a Word document you will upload to Canvas containing:
+The assignment is worth 25 points, based on a Word document (or PDF) you will upload to Canvas containing:
 1. Three screenshots demonstrating that you successfully geotagged three images to the collaborative map (15 points).
 Paste these three images into your Word document.
 2. A 250-word essay (10 points) responding to the following prompt: **How does the collaboratively-produced map reflect the specific geographies of our classmates?** Consider where geotagged images were posted and where they are absent (as well as what celebrities were selected and written about).